 Skills in Conflict Management

 Managers must first be able to identify the conflict occurring within an organization before they can manage it properly.
-Once there is a mutual understanding of what is going on, managers need to figure out whether it’s a simple or complex issue and then decide whether or not to involve all parties involved.
+Once there is a mutual understanding of what is going on, and what the sources of conflicts are, managers need to figure out whether it’s a simple or complex issue and then decide whether or not to involve all parties involved.

 Examples of Conflict Management

-Some examples of conflict management are presented below to make it clearer and more practical:
+Some examples of workplace conflict management are presented below to make it clearer and more practical:

 Another example of how to deal with a conflict is when there are too many messages in your inbox, and you can’t decide which ones to prioritize.
 You may need to make three categories: prioritized, non-prioritized, and scheduled messages (which you’ll deal with later).